-Keeping fit while travelling is a challenge.
-Squeezing kit into your already-stressed luggage isn’t the wisest use of space and a gym is a gym whichever city you’re in.
+Keeping fit while budget travelling is a challenge.
+Squeezing kit into your luggage isn’t easy and a gym is a gym whichever city you’re in.

 Fancy discovering a fun, accessible form of exercise in a mind-blowing building with all equipment rentable and affordable?
 Excellent, read on.

 Parthian Climbing Centre, a short bus ride or walk from central Manchester, is housed in a former church and allows visitors to clamber all over its godly interior to their hearts’ content.

 Introduction to climbing classes cost £ 15 and include explanations of the equipment, techniques and safety procedures.
 If you’ve never tried climbing before, or if you’re nervous but intrigued, book yourself in for bouldering (i.e. climbing at a much lower height, with no need for safety equipment).